oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/07-spa/spa.md

     ![See details on individual SQLs](./images/spa-plan-compare.png " ")

     * Notice how the plan changes.
-After upgrade, the optimizer used a better access method (TABLE ACCESS BY INDEX ROWID BATCHED) on object CUSTOMER.
+After upgrade, the optimizer used a worse access method (TABLE ACCESS FULL) on object CUSTOMER.
+This happened because we used the parameter *optimizer_index_cost_adj* to disfavor index usage.
-    * TABLE ACCESS BY INDEX ROWID BATCHED access method allows the database to retrieve a few row ids from the index, and then attempts to access rows in block order to improve the clustering and reduce the number of times that the database must access a block.
-This makes it run faster.
+    * TABLE ACCESS FULL access method will perform a full table scan on the table, which is much slower given we are returning just a few rows and we could use an index.
-    * This demonstrates that a new optimizer out-of-the-box brings a lot of performance improvements.
-It is not always a good idea to deny plan changes as part of an upgrade.
+    * This demonstrates that even though a new optimizer out-of-the-box brings a lot of performance improvements, if you change important parameters you may end up with worse plans.

 12. Examine the rest of the SPA reports.